jrremlinger/LC_ToxicOmega_Tools/README.md

 ---
 ### **Credit/Credits/Money Optional (Amount)**

 Lists or adjusts the current amount of group credits in the terminal.
 If amount argument is not given it will just display the current amount of credits.

 Arguments:
-* Amount (Default: None): The amount is the adjustment to be made to the current amount of credits.
+* Amount: The amount is the adjustment to be made to the current amount of credits.

 Example: "credit -10" will subtract 10 from the current amount of group credits.

+---
+### **Code/Codes (Code)**

+Toggles doors/turrets/mines by using their terminal code.
+If no argument is given it will list all terminal objects on the map.

+Arguments:
+* Code: The code that appears on the ship's map corresponding to the object.

+Example: "code d2" will toggle all objects on the map with code d2.

 ---